 Forensic Psychology is the application of the science and profession of psychology to questions and issues relating to law and the legal system.
 The word "forensic" comes from the Latin word "forensis," meaning "of the forum," where the law courts of ancient Rome were held.
-Today forensic refers to the application of scientific principles and practices to the adversary process where specially knowledgeable scientists play a role.
+Today forensic refers to the application of scientific principles and practices to the adversary process where scientists with specialized knowledge play a role.

 The American Academy of Forensic Psychology and The American Board of Forensic Psychology

-How to Locate a Diplomate in Forensic Psychology
+How to Locate a Specialist in Forensic Psychology

-The American Academy of Forensic Psychology offers a directory allowing the consumer to access a Diplomate by geographical location or area of professional specialty.
+The American Academy of Forensic Psychology offers a directory allowing the consumer to access a Specialist by geographical location or area of professional specialty.